Get in touch

 From Strategy to Automation (Advanced Workflow)

 How does it work in practice?
-Think of it as a pipeline, with the bot as the main engine:
+Think of it as a pipeline, with the bot as the main engine.
+In 2026, this pipeline typically has five stages, not four – reasoning has become its own step before execution:

 • Signal Layer: Where does the buy/sell signal come from?
-It can be a notification from TradingView, your own code or order-flow analysis.
-The main thing is that the signal comes with minimal latency.
+It can be a notification from TradingView, your own code, order-flow analysis, or — increasingly in 2026 — an AI layer parsing on-chain activity, news feeds, or social sentiment in real time.
+The main thing is that the signal comes with minimal latency, regardless of its source.

 • Security Filters: This is your safety circuit breaker.
 The bot checks market conditions.
 If there is a storm (important news comes out, the price jumps), a smart bot won’t enter the trade to protect your capital.